mongojack/mongojack/README.md

 - Version 4.5.x is built on the master branch against MongoDB's 4.5.x driver
 - Version 4.7.x is built on the master branch against MongoDB's 4.7.x driver
 - Version 4.8.x is built on the master branch against MongoDB's 4.8.x driver
+- Version 4.10.x is built on the master branch against MongoDB's 4.10.x driver (only snapshots available)
+- Version 5.x is built on the master branch against MongoDB's 5.x driver (only snapshots available)

 ### Installation